FixCraft YUME stealth transport

 Latency was sampled with TCP-connect timing through the YUME SOCKS proxy to the fixed endpoint, two 20-sample runs at 2 Hz.
 Each run had one outlier > 400 ms (typical jitter spike on the client’s local network).
 Filtered averages remove that single outlier.

-Against the 265.68 ms routed baseline:
+Against the estimated 265.68 ms routed reference:

 0 Hz hopping effectively 0 ms